blaenk/blaenk.github.io/provider/posts/a-simpler-vim-statusline.markdown

 <img src="/images/vim/regular-inactive.png" class="center">

-This feature isn't built into Vim, but it can be emulated by defining Vim auto commands on window focus events which refresh the statusline based on whether it's the window being entered to or the window being left from:
+This feature isn't built into Vim, but it can be emulated by defining Vim auto commands on window focus events which refresh the statusline based on whether it's the window being entered into or the window being left from:

 ``` vim
 augroup status